Skip to content

 1. Walk the directory tree starting from project root

-2. Look for directories at depth 4-5 containing .tf files
+2. Look for directories at the configured depth containing .tf files

 Example